Chemical Effect of Current

 oxygen trioxide at anode

-When electroplating copper to iron ____ should be placed at cathode.anyone of them
+When electroplating copper to iron ____ should be placed at cathode.none

 Which of these solvent must be used during copper plating?